Manage Synchronization Domain Entities

 @ participant1.health.ping(participant1)

-Domain managers are configured as domain-managers under the canton configuration.
-Domain managers are configured similarly to domain nodes, except that there are no sequencer, mediator, public api or service agreement configs.
+Sync domain managers are configured as domain-managers under the canton configuration.
+Sync domain managers are configured similarly to sync domain nodes, except that there are no sequencer, mediator, public API, or service agreement configs.

-Setting up a Distributed Domain With Separate Consoles
+Set Up a Distributed Synchronization Domain With Separate Consoles

 The process outlined in the previous section only works if all nodes are accessible from the same console environment.
 If each node has its own isolated console environment, the bootstrapping process must be coordinated in steps with the exchange of data via files using any secure channel of communication between the environments.